tildeholmqvist/projectone/README.md

 Im using the Abril Fatface font for all my headings on the page, and for the paragraphs and in my sign up form im using the font Raleway, with a backup of sans serif on both fonts.
 Both the fonts is borrowed from [Google Fonts](https://fonts.google.com/).

+# Technologies

+The technologies that is beeing used on this project is:
+- HTML 5
+- CSS

 # Testing